robertmand/FAIR-DaSH/_episodes/ep1.md

 - Most data can be FAIRified
 - Metadata is key component in the process of FAIRification
 ---

-## Outcomes
-1. Define metadata and its various types
-1. Recall the community standards and how to apply them to data and metadata

 ## What is metadata?
 Metadata refers to the information that describes your data.